alxandru/yolov4_roundabout_traffic/README.md

 Note: You can use this [video](https://drive.google.com/file/d/1GnGOLN_1nlq1-yttD_uk_zJzgfr6vt8Q/view?usp=sharing) as the input video.

-Run the `deepstream-app` that was installed with the DeepStream SDK.
+Run the `deepstream-app` that was installed with the DeepStream SDK with our configuration.

 ```bash
 deepstream-app -c deepstream_app_config.txt
 ```

-By converting the model to TRT there can be seen a small increase in inference performance in terms of FPS:
+By converting the model to TRT a small increase in inference performance in terms of FPS may be observed:

 ```bash
 **PERF:  13.54 (13.44)